jorjiemw/portfolio/project1_baseballpitching/README.md

 # ⚾ Baseball Pitching Biomechanics Visualizer

 ### 📌 Overview
-This project uses **sample of motion capture landmark data** from Driveline's Open Source Biomechanics data to analyze and visualize pitching mechanics.
+This project uses **a sample of motion capture landmark data** from Driveline's Open Source Biomechanics data to analyze and visualize pitching mechanics.
 It generates **3D skeleton animations** frame by frame, and splits recordings into **sessions** whenever the `time` column resets.

 ---